haoningng/scrimba-projects/digital_business_card/README.md

 ## Overview

+This was my first solo React project after starting to learn React.
+The goal was to create a static site based on the figma design that was provided.

 I started from setting up my files and moved on to plan out components and files.
 Then I rendered all the HTML with ReactDOM.render() and styled it.

 ## Link